TakuyaHiraoka/Multi-Agent-Reinforcement-Learning-in-Stochastic-Games/README.md

 MARL is used for learning agent policies $\pi$ concurrently.
 $\pi$ is a mapping function from an observed state _S_ to an agent action _A_ (see above figure).
 Each agent policy is learnt to maximize its own expected cumulative rewards, converging to equilibrium (typically Nash equilibrium) where all agent policies cannot be modified to better one.
-This package provides variations of [PHC, PHC-Wolf](http://www.cs.cmu.edu/~mmv/papers/01ijcai-mike.pdf), and [Correlated-Q Learning](https://www.aaai.org/Papers/ICML/2003/ICML03-034.pdf) in addition to GSSGs version of single-agent reinforcement learning implemented in PyBrain.
+This package provides variations of [PHC, PHC-WoLF](http://www.cs.cmu.edu/~mmv/papers/01ijcai-mike.pdf), [Correlated-Q Learning](https://www.aaai.org/Papers/ICML/2003/ICML03-034.pdf), [SGSP](http://www.ifaamas.org/Proceedings/aamas2015/aamas/p1371.pdf) in addition to GSSGs version of single-agent reinforcement learning implemented in PyBrain.

 # How to use this package?